celerZhao/itemsense-node/README.md

 itemsense.recipes.create(recipe) // creates a recipe

-itemsense.recipes.update(recipe) //updates a recipe
+itemsense.recipes.update(recipe) // updates a recipe

-itemsense.recipes.delete(recipeName) //deletes a recipe based on the name
+itemsense.recipes.delete(recipeName) // deletes a recipe based on the name
 ```